Borisvl/bigbash/Readme.md

 ==========

 BigBash is a SQL parser that converts _select_ statements to Bash one-liners that are executable directly on csv, log files, and other flat files.
 BigBash doesn't use a database, so the generated script should run on almost any \*nix device.
+It is optimized for speed and should outperform simple databases when the data is large.

 You might find BigBash useful if:
 - you don't have access to a database
 - you're a sysop who wants to do simple aggregations without installing a database on your machine
-- you're a Big Data skeptic who likes to crunch gigabytes of data using shell scripts
+- you're feeling uncomfortable to spin up a Big Data stack just to crunch a couple gigabytes of data

 Important Disclaimer
 -----------------